DaudAhmad0303/guide-from-generating-ssh-key-to-deploying-spring-bot-app/README.md

 Now try logging into the machine, with:   "ssh 'root@N.N.N.N'" and check to make sure that only the key(s) you wanted were added.
 ```
-I may ask you enter the password of the remote(host) machine, enter your password to proceed.
+I may ask you enter the password of the remote(host) machine, and enter your password to proceed.

 #### 5. Connect with machine
-Since, the SSH keys has been copied to the host machine.
-Now we'll ry connecting with the machine using following command:
+Since, the SSH keys have been copied to the host machine.
+Now we'll try connecting with the machine using following command:
 ```
 ssh root@N.N.N.N
 ```
 Here, `N` is the number showing your ip address quadrants.
-So the output si like:
+So the output is like:

 ```
 Welcome to Ubuntu 22.04.2 LTS (GNU/Linux 5.15.0-72-generic aarch64)